 In December 2020, our Nominating and Corporate Governance Committee voted to amend the Non-Employee Director Compensation Policy to allow non-employee directors to accept the cash portion of the annual director compensation in the form of equity.
-As of December 31, 2021, Mr. Garber is the only director who has elected equity in lieu of his cash compensation.
+Mr. Garber is the only director who has elected equity in lieu of his cash compensation.